foxdonut/meiosis/tutorial/lessons/09-using-preact.md

 You can see the complete example below.

-@flems code/09-using-preact-01.jsx,app.html,app.css flyd,preact,patchinko 800 shown 60
+@flems code/09-using-preact-01.jsx,app.html,app.css flyd,preact,mergerino 800 shown 60

 <a name="takeaways"></a>
 ### [Takeaways](#takeaways)